-I am an Assistant Professor of Political Science at the University of Michigan and a Faculty Associate at the University’s Center for Political Studies.
-My research focuses on political behavior and the development of political parties in new democracies in Africa.
-My current book project examines electoral competition in rapidly growing cities in Africa and is based on field research in Ghana.
-My work has been published or is forthcoming in the American Political Science Review, American Journal of Political Science, Comparative Political Studies, and the British Journal of Political Science.
+My research has also been published in the American Political Science Review, American Journal of Political Science, Annual Review of Political Science, British Journal of Political Science, Comparative Political Studies, Journal of Politics, and World Politics.
 I completed my PhD at Harvard University’s Department of Government in 2016.
-For more on my research, please see Papers and Current Research, as well as my CV.
-For replication data, please see the IQSS Dataverse.
+For more on my research, please see Papers and Manuscripts, as well as my CV.
 I’m tweeting at @noahlnathan.